Beliefs, Values, Morals

 - 280 acres of land on Stromness Island in the Township of Clay, aforesaid known as the David Laughton lot bounded on the east by the Middle Channel, on the south by the farm claimed by L. Davenport and others, on the North by the farm occupied by David Seuter valued at $200.

-- One certain village lot situated in the Village of Newport County of St. Clair and State of Michigan, the same that was deeded to Jacob Harsen by Robert R. McNiffe valued at $50.
+- One certain village lot situated in the Village of Newport, County of St. Clair and State of Michigan, the same that was deeded to Jacob Harsen by Robert R. McNiffe valued at $50.

 The appraisers for the estate were John K. Smith, Charles Kimball, and Nathan D. Smith.

-The Distribution Scenarios
+The Heirs and Distribution

 The Plotting of Heirs